Drug and Alcohol Misuse

 There’s no denying the link between drug use and crime.
 It’s estimated that a third of all property crime is related to drugs.
 By tackling drug use we can reduce crime.

-For further information and advice, please visit Essex Police’s website
+For further information please visit Drug Wise

 Alcohol and drug misuse fuels most of the violent and anti-social behaviour that takes place in the town centre.
 Having too much to drink can lead to a number of offences, including assault, criminal damage, drink driving and, before long, a criminal record.